sedflix/sedflix/README.md

 I’m currently working as a DevOps Enginner at Zeta India.
 I’m currently diving deep into AWS, terraform, kubernetes, jenkins, and principles of devops.
-I've oreviously worked on Deep Learning(Code-Mixed Language Model, ML for Source Code, etc.), High Performance and GPU Computing.
+I've previously worked on Deep Learning(Code-Mixed Language Model, ML for Source Code, etc.), High Performance and GPU Computing.
 You can reach me at my email sedflix@gmail.com or at my twiiter [@junk_flix](https://twitter.com/junk_flix).

 <!--